EkaterinaSkolotneva/Theoretical-analysis-of-efficiency-in-PEC-cells-employing-different-anodic-reactions/README.md

 This software is provided free of charge and "as is", without warranties of any kind.
 The authors do not guarantee the accuracy, reliability, or suitability of the software or of any simulation results obtained with it.

 The authors will do their best to respond to bug reports and issues as soon as possible.
 Thank you for your understanding.

+### Issue Reports
+Please report any issues/bugs of the code in the discussion forum of the repository or contact the corresponding author of the paper